wongzit/ICSSgen/README.md

 2. Bug fix.

+## Platform
+This program is working normally on macOS 11.2.3 on MacBook Air (M1, 2020) and Redhat Enterprise Linux 8.3.

 ## How to use
 NOTICE: This program is only for Gaussian input.
 1. Prepare the input file including calculation method, title, charge and spin multiplicity, and Cartesian coordiante.